 The state of Indiana sets aside funding for tax credits for individuals and businesses that wish to support scholarships for eligible students attending qualified private schools.
 Donors receive a state tax credit equal to fifty-percent (50%) of the amount donated.
 There is no limit on the amount of tax credits an individual or business can receive.
 Please consult with a tax professional regarding your unique circumstances because federal deductions vary.

-Recent proposed IRS rules change how SGO donations may be claimed on the federal tax return.
-Below you will find some information and some general examples.
+Below you will find some information and some general examples of the federal benefit from SGO gifts.
 Every situation is unique, and we encourage you to talk to your tax adviser for a full understanding of your tax benefits.

 - All taxpayers will continue to receive a 50% state tax credit as long as credits are available for their gifts made to Indiana SGOs.